 The Identification Process

-One way to avoid a long identification process is to simply ask the plant seller which succulent plant is being purchased.
-If the seller does not know or it is not possible to ask, start the identification process by first discerning whether the plant is a succulent or cactus, and then getting more specific from there by looking at the plant's leaf shape and overall configuration.
+One way to avoid a long identification process is simply asking the plant seller which succulent plant is being purchased.
+If the seller does not know or is not possible to ask, start the identification process by first discerning whether the plant is a succulent or cactus.
+Then, get more specific by looking at the plant's leaf shape and overall configuration.

 Succulents can have dramatically different leaves, from the long, thin, triangle-shaped leaves of Aloe vera to the small, almost perfectly spherical leaves of a Senecio rowleyanus, also known by its common name, String of Pearls.
 Knowing the leaf shape alone can be helpful for quick identification, like in the case of the String of Pearls, or for succulents with unique leaf shapes, but this is not always the case.